 Frequently Asked Questions in Child Abuse Cases

 If you have been accused of child abuse, we know that you have a lot of questions.
-Contact an attorney at the Sammis Law Firm to discuss your case in Tampa, Hillsborough County, FL, or the surrounding counties.
+Contact a criminal defense attorney at Sammis Law Firm to discuss your case in Tampa, Hillsborough County, FL, or the surrounding counties.